Skip to main content

 Madeline Wimmer, Extension Educator and Soon Li Teh, Extension Specialist

-Grapes are a fruit crop with distinct, measurable ways to determine fruit ripeness.
-With knowledge of their natural development process and the right tools and method to track berry ripening, a vineyard can be confident in its ability to harvest a quality crop.
-In this article, we’ll talk about fruit ripening, what it means to collect a representative sample of berries, and how to measure fruit sugar levels, pH, and titratable acidity.
+With knowledge of the fruit development process and by using the right tools and methods to track berry ripening, a vineyard can be confident in its ability to harvest a quality crop.

 Grape berries generally go through three developmental stages for ripening: